saramic/the-d-team/kaggle/README.md

 As part of the MelbDatathon2017 there is a Kaggle competition to predict the likely hood of someone taking Diabetes related medication.

+## Questions

+- [ ] do we get marks for people coming off medication? or do the 1's stay 1's for ever?

 ## Attempts

 Patient id between 279,201 and 558,352 leading to 279,153 rows including a